Iacopo454/Body-Fashion/README.md

 - the page contains 6 Images and before each one there is a paragraph introducing first the whole Family and concept of the gym and then each Personal Trainer  working in the gym with a small biography of their lifes and skills. , giving the user the opportunity to get to know more about the Staff beofre joining
 - Footer contains Social links and full address too

-# The Pricing page is taken from the Bootstrap example documentation, then I have implemented some changes to it
+The Pricing "pricing.html" has been taken from the Bootstrap example documentation, then I have implemented the necessary changes to it such as the card property from Bootstrap to make it look more appealing.
-Pricing "prcing.html"
--Give the users all the informations relevan on the memberships available in the gym or promotions going on
+This page give the users all the informations relevant on the memberships available in the gym or the current promotions going on.
-- The page displays also a Sign Up button to open the form, the same form is also availble from the Collapse Menu button on the navbar on the top
+- The page displays also a Sign Up button to open the Sign Up form, the same form is also availble from the Collapse Menu button on the navbar in all the pages, this to make sure that in the case the user decide to join the membership he has the Sign Up form always available every page.

 The Gym rules "Rules.html"